chains-project/bumper/README.md

 - For `cannot find symbol` the error could point directly to the import line.
   - in this case our FL based on Spoon, cannot find the correct method (there is none, error is in import)
   - Also, prompt template needs to be different

+# Others
+## BUMP
+- [78 clients](./benchmarks/bump/analysis/clients_failing_due_to_java_version.txt) have failures due to incompatible java version, they won't be used with the repair pipeline
+- [141 clients](./benchmarks/bump/analysis/clients_failing_due_to_internal_apis.txt) have failures due to usage of internal api, they won't be used with the repair pipeline